Visit the institution website for COVID‑19 updates

 Months of entry

-You will find that the programme delivers a very human, inclusive and rich learning environment that’s also supportive and sociable.
+You should find that the programme delivers a very human, inclusive and rich learning environment that’s also supportive and sociable.
 Skills development elements such as research methodologies, critical thinking and academic writing are complemented by engagement in online forums, peer and tutor review, webinars, interactive work, and skype conversations with supervisors.

 Your PhD is awarded on completion of your supervised research, a viva examination and approved thesis.